De Villiersdale

 De Villiersdale is a town in Capricorn District Municipality in the Limpopo province of South Africa.
 As a result of growing population De Villiersdale was divided into De Villiersdale 1 and De Villiersdale 2.
 It has one traditional leader with two traditional communities.
 The area has ancient rock arts that form part of the Makgabeng plateau.
 What is mostly depicted is giraffes indicating the totem of the royal family that resides over the area.

-De Villiersdale defended its territory during the Mfecane wars, Maleboch war, Apartheid, and even today for its traditional community and recognition of its tribe in the democratic South Africa.
+De Villiersdale defended its territory during the Mfecane wars-graves still exists of pregnant slain women-, Malaboch war (1894), Apartheid, and even today for its traditional community and recognition of its tribe in the democratic South Africa.
 Apart from the rock arts, De Villiersdale has large caves that were used as hiding places for women, children and livestock during the ancient battles.
 The name De Villiersdale was named by the apartheid regime and forced the royal family to buy the land from it.
 This allowed other tribes to infiltrate the land - as they also bought the land.
 De Villiersdale has had many traditional leaders imposed on it by former Republic of South Africa governments.
 Seanego has always ruled the area from time immemorial.
 The population is largely Christian.
 The traditional way of life is the only thing remaining - this largely because of the constant community gatherings discussing issues from land development to land disputes among families.

 The traditional court is still practiced here; and its ruling are binding and highly regarded by the communities.
 Only cases that threatens life or involve loss of property are referred to the police.
 It is not surprising that the community has had so many developments initiated by the community and maintained for so many years.
-To name a few: one primary school, one secondary school, one combined school- grade 1 to 9; boreholes and their pumps.
+To name a few: one primary school-Kgwale Primary school(Closed for lack of enrollment of pupils), one secondary school-Phumatla Secondary School(Closed for lack of enrollment by pupils), one combined school- grade 1 to 12-Mohlakeng Combined school(Named after the mountain of the famed Seanego who founded the current Village-Driekoppies- under Malebogo villages-; boreholes and their pumps.
 It supplies all the villages with water, electricity from Eskom, burial societies, community budget etc. The communities generally live in peace.